-This World Nutrition and Hydration Week we spoke to Carole Copestake our MS Continence Advisor about the impact a good diet and adequate hydration can have on certain MS symptoms.
+This World Nutrition and Hydration Week we spoke to Carole Copestake our MS Continence Advisor about the impact a good diet and adequate hydration can have on our bladder and bowel.

 “Food plays a crucial role in our lives.
 Food provides us with nutrients and energy that our body needs to function and is also part of our culture and social interaction.

 A good diet can play an important role in managing MS symptoms such as fatigue and constipation.
 Constipation is a very common symptom in MS and a diet that contains insufficient fibre can be a contributing factor.

 There is no single food that contains all the essential nutrients that our body needs.
 For this reason, our diets should contain a variety of different foods.
 The exact make-up of a healthy diet will be depending on age, gender, lifestyle and degree of physical activity.
 But basic principles of a healthy diet remain the same.

 Aim for at least five portions of fruit, vegetables and fibre.
 A shift in fat consumption away from saturated fats to unsaturated fats.
 Keep salt intake to less than five grams per day and limit your intake of free sugars.

 Adequate fluid intake is essential to prevent dehydration, indeed too little fluid intake can potentially make you feel lethargic, experience brain fog, headaches and generally feel unwell.